cloudedbats/ansible-playbooks/README.md

 - Download and install the Raspberry Pi Imager from here: https://www.raspberrypi.com/software/
-- Start Raspberry Pi Imager.
+- Start the Raspberry Pi Imager.
 - Select the operating system "Raspberry Pi OS Lite", use the 32-bit version.
-- Attach an SD card and select it.
+- Attach an SD card and select it in Raspberry Pi Imager.
 - Click the “settings” button (the cogwheel).

 Then make these setting, to be used as an example.
 It will also work with an Ethernet cable and then the WiFi part can be omitted.

 Note that the username must be **pi** in this version of the WURB bat detector.